 5 Unforgettable Museums Around the World You Need to See

 Mountains, cafés, rivers, bars, deserts, temples, beaches, cathedrals… When it comes to travel, I love seeing it all.
-Keep me under a roof or send me to the great outdoors, and I’ll be thrilled, as long as I’m exploring something new.
+Keep me under a roof in an exclusive resort or send me to the great outdoors, and I’ll be thrilled, as long as I’m exploring something new.
 And one of the best places to explore new things is museums, where you’ll find yourself face to face with thousands of years of history, millions of citizens’ stories, or an infinite wealth of knowledge all at your fingertips.

 As I’ve traveled the world, I’ve had the chance to explore dozens of museums.
 Whether they’ve contained world-class art, eccentric curiosities, or cutting-edge science, they’ve housed some of the most captivating discoveries of all.
 Here are five of my favorite museums around the world that I’d return to in a heartbeat to discover deeper.

 The Newseum, Washington D.C., United States

 I could populate this entire list just with museums found in Washington D.C.
 All of the Smithsonians are unbelievable (and free!), and the National Holocaust Museum is beautifully harrowing.
 But my favorite museum in D.C. – and, in fact, anywhere in the world – is the Newseum.
 Back in the summer of 2009, my family stumbled upon it by accident, walked in figuring we’d spend an hour max there, and wound up exploring it for an entire day.
 It blew me away, and I absolutely intend to revisit it the next time I’m in D.C.